 2. Organize a Themed Dinner at Home

-• What to do: Prepare a dinner inspired by a place they like or want to visit, such as an Italian night with homemade pasta and romantic music in the background.
+• What to do: Prepare a dinner inspired by a place they like or want to visit, such as an Italian evening with homemade pasta and romantic music playing in the background.

 • Why it's special: It combines personal effort with the intimacy of a shared moment.